-In order to receive financial aid for the Summer 2019 Term, please complete the Request for Summer 2019 Financial Aid Application Form.
-This form will be available will be available when summer registration begins and must be returned to the financial aid office by mail, fax, email, or in-person.
+In order to receive financial aid for the Summer 2020 Term, please complete the Request for Summer 2020 Financial Aid Application Form.
+The online form will be available will be available when summer registration begins on April 14, 2020.

 To be eligible for the Year-Round Pell Grant funds, you must: